akeneo/pim-helpcenter/content/md/first-steps/manage-asset-families.md

 The prefix and suffix are not mandatory.
 :::

-#### Specificity for Youtube links
+#### Specificity for Youtube and Vimeo links
-If you want to use a Youtube url link in your asset, you have to put the ID of the video, not the entire url link.
+If you want to use a Youtube or a Vimeo url link in your asset, you have to put the ID of the video, not the entire url link.

 For instance: in the asset edition screen, instead of putting the entire url link `https://www.youtube.com/watch?v=Lp8N8VhoaahhQ` in the media link attribute, you must put the **ID of the video** which is: `Lp8N8VhoaahhQ`.
 You'll discover immediately the thumbnail of the video. :wink:

 ![Youtube link](../img/Assets_YoutubeLink.png)

-Also, no need to add prefix and suffix on Youtube links: **these fields must be empty**.
+Also, no need to add prefix and suffix on Youtube neither Vimeo links: **these fields must be empty**.

 ### Edit a text attribute